Categories:

 Returns

-A floating-point number from -1 to 1 (inclusive) indicating the level of negative or positive sentiment in the text.
-Values around 0 indicate neutral sentiment.
+A floating-point number from -1 to 1 (inclusive) indicating the model’s level of certainty of any detected sentiment.
+A score close to 0 indicates that the function could not determine a clear sentiment in the text; this result can be considered neutral.
+A score close to 1 indicates positive sentiment, while a score close to -1 indicates negative sentiment.
 The chart below provides guidance on how to interpret the sentiment scores:

 Sentiment